Institute-of-Loving-Kindness/Legalize-Psychedelics-DAO-Proposal/README.md

 Psychedelic-assisted therapy has shown remarkable potential in clinical trials and real-world settings.
 Studies have demonstrated significant improvements in treatment-resistant depression, PTSD, addiction, and end-of-life anxiety.
 However, outdated regulations and societal stigma hinder access to these transformative therapies, preventing millions from benefiting.

+See our [State of the Crisis](https://legalize.network/state-of-the-mental-health-crisis) statistics report.

 ### 3. Objectives:
 The Legalize Psychedelic Medicine DAO aims to achieve the following objectives: